jceha/NewWebPage/README.md

 # About
-- _2017-2021_ **Ph.D.
-Computer Science: Human-Computer Interaction**, University of Waterloo, Canada
+#### Ph.D.
+Computer Science: Human-Computer Interaction,
+University of Waterloo, Canada (2017-2021)

-- _2014-2016_ **M.Sc.
-Human-Machine Communication _cum laude_**, University of Groningen, the Netherlands
+#### M.Sc.
+Human-Machine Communication _cum laude_,
+University of Groningen, the Netherlands (2014-2016)
+- The program focuses on Cognitive Science and its applications.
+It provides insights into human cognition and teaches how to use this knowledge in applied settings, such as tutoring systems, speech technology and human-computer interaction.

-- _2014-2016_ **Honours Master** ‘High Tech Systems and Materials’, University of Groningen, the Netherlands
+#### Honours Master ‘High Tech Systems and Materials’,
+University of Groningen, the Netherlands (2014-2016)
+- 1.5 year program, organized by UGroningen in cooperation with Philips and other major industry partners, worth 20 ECTS and followed in addition to the standard master’s

-- _2009-2014_ **B.Sc.
-Cognitive Systems: Cognition and Brain**, University of British Columbia, Canada
+#### B.Sc.
+Cognitive Systems: Cognition and Brain,
+University of British Columbia, Canada (2009-2014)
+- A multi-disciplinary undergraduate program involving four departments: Computer Science, Linguistics, Philosophy, and Psychology
+- The program provides students with a grounding in the principles and techniques used by intelligent systems both natural and artificial.
+It emphasizes the study of existing systems (e.g., perception; linguistics), the design of new ones (e.g., machine vision; machine intelligence), and the design of interfaces between different forms of intelligent agents (e.g., human-computer interfaces)

 # Research
 ## Interests
 I am working towards my Ph.D. with Dr. Edith Law, at the University of Waterloo.
 My research interests lie in cognitive science and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
-To this end, my research currently focuses on understanding curiosity and its application to education.
+To this end, my research currently focuses on investigating curiosity-driven teaching and learning and its application to education.

 ## Academic Contributions